Letters & News

-Last year a father wrote:
+A father wrote:

 Comments: On Friday 6-14-2013 my wife and I had taken our 2 ½ year old son Nathan to the Tampa children's museum.
 After a wonderful visit we decided to let him run around the fountains out front.
 Unfortunately he collided with another child and hit very hard on the back if his head.
 EMS was called and he was transported to Tampa General.
 Nathan was slightly less than responsive and could not stop crying obviously in pain.
 I cannot tell you how helpless I felt watching my son and wife be put into the ambulance, my wife in such distress.
 After arriving to Tampa General and being reassured by the doctors that Nathan would be fine, I finally broke down.
 Nathan was still not responding well when one if the nurses brought in a small handmade wooden ambulance painted white with a red cross on it.
 Nathan immediately changed states to what we are so used to seeing... a vibrant and happy child.
 Within minutes he was walking around saying hello to everyone, ambulance in hand.
 Your toy was a God send, without it he would not have recovered so quickly.
 It is amazing how something so simple can impact someone so greatly.
 God bless you all for all you do for all of the children in need.
 Your gift is truly magical.